 - Stay connected virtually.
 Call someone.
 FaceTime someone.
 Schedule a coffee date over zoom.
 We may need to be socially distant but we don’t need to be relationally distant.

 - Focus on the facts, but avoid information overload.
-It’s important to stay informed, but don’t read about the pandemic all day every day.
+It’s important to stay informed but don’t read about the pandemic all day every day.
 Focus on what you can do right now, but avoid the “what ifs.”
-If you do find yourself in a cycle of catastrophic thinking, practicing deep breathing and mindfulness techniques to dial it back.
+If you do find yourself in a cycle of catastrophic thinking, practice deep breathing and mindfulness techniques to dial it back.

 - Find something fun to do.
 Seek out things that will make you laugh and enjoy yourself, like watching a funny movie, cooking, reading, spending time in nature, or organizing.
 Do things that bring you joy.